luizlimame/StarVim/README.md

-# StarNeovim
+# StarVim
-StarNeovim is a IDE layer for NeoVim.
-Focusing on: easy to custom, lightweight, and ONLY essential features for professional programmers.
+StarVim is just my favorite configurations for Neovim -lightweight, and minimalist.